Dan J. Harkey

 Association dues are $700.

-Utilities and home upkeep cost $1,000, totaling $2,200, or about 40% of their prior monthly expenses: smaller home, cash in the bank, and less than the monthly costs.
+Utilities and home upkeep cost $1,000, totaling $2,200, which is about 40% of their prior monthly expenses: a smaller home, cash in the bank, and less than the monthly costs.

 They could invest their $1,100,000 at 5% per annum, generating a monthly income of $4,583.
-The two will get about $2,000 monthly in social security, totaling $4,000.
+The two will receive approximately $2,000 per month, for a total of $4,000.
 Their out-of-pocket monthly housing expense would be significantly less.
-However, rents could rise, neighbors could be pesky, the homeowner's committee may bother them, or the property owner could sell the condo, highlighting the potential risks of this option and the need for caution.
+However, rents could rise, neighbors could be bothersome, the homeowner’s committee may interfere, or the property owner could sell the Condo, highlighting the potential risks of this option and the need for caution.

 With option three, they could rent their large house out for $7,000 to $10,000 per month to strangers and then rent a much smaller home for $4,000.
-This option, however, would involve being a landlord and possibly getting flaky tenants who might damage the property, forcing them to spend money on repairs.
-Converting into a rental is rarely a good idea unless compelled to do so because of one of the party's diminished health or death.
+This option, however, would involve being a landlord and possibly dealing with unreliable tenants who might damage the property, forcing them to spend money on repairs.
+Converting into a rental is rarely a good idea unless compelled to do so because of one of the parties’ diminished health or death.

-With all the above options comes the gruesome reality of downsizing and ridding themselves of a life's worth of stuff the couple felt were valuable collectibles, antiques, and heirlooms.
+With all the above options comes the grim reality of downsizing and ridding themselves of a lifetime’s worth of stuff that the couple felt were valuable collectibles, antiques, and heirlooms.
 The kids looked at all their stuff as old-fashioned and out of step with the times; their kids preferred the modern classic look.
 They quickly discovered that style preferences had changed.
 The collection the parents valued had no value to them and was considered a burden by the children.

-The cold, hard cash they received from the parents on their birthdays and holidays was not a burden to the kids and grandkids.
-I look forward to the inheritance of cold hard cash, which is not a burden.
+The cold, hard cash they received from their parents on their birthdays and holidays was not a burden to the kids and grandkids.
+I look forward to the inheritance of cold, hard cash, which is not a burden.

-Remaining in the home becomes a better decision.
-The monthly cost, including home expenses, is $4,900 plus about $3,000 for medical, car, and food, or $7,900.
-Social security would provide $4,000.
-The need for $3,900 per month may require tapping into the IRA for 401K distributions or continuing working for a few years, only at a less stressful pace.
+Remaining in the home becomes a better decision. n The monthly cost, including home expenses, is $4,9approximatelylyut $3,000 for medical, car, and food expenses, totaling $7.
+0 Social security would provide $4,00.
+The need for $3,900 per month may require tapping into the IRA for (k)01K distributions or continuing to work for a few years, albeit at a less stressful pace.

-In many cases, independent contract work in the same field provides a lot more freedom.
-Continuing to work at some productive enterprise helps maintain one's sharp intellect.
+In many cases, independent contract work in the same field offers significantly more freedom.
+Continuing to work at some productive enterprise helps maintain one’s sharp intellect.

 Recap:

-• Sell and rent: Rental costs $4,500 per month, expenses $3,000, total cost $7,500 per month, Social Security income $4,000 plus $1,750 income from investment.
+• Sell and rent: Rental costs $4,500 per month, expenses $3,000, total cost $7,500 per month.
+Social Security income is 00—pleased with my investment income.
 The couple would still need a couple of thousand per month to maintain their lifestyle.

 Now, sit at a barstool or in the mancave in your McMansion and open a bottle of fine Cabernet Sauvignon.
 Or, sit down on your traditional furniture and celebrate your best decision.
 Stay put!
-Maybe the grandkids want to come over for a few days to swim in the pool and barbecue.
-Perhaps they won't, but you can live with the satisfaction of being independent and owning an appreciating asset.
+Perhaps the grandkids would like to come over for a few days to swim in the pool and have a barbecue.
+Maybe they won’t, but you can live with the satisfaction of being independent and owning an appreciating asset.